Hot topics

 • MM_03: Current maximum charge capacity.
 If it differs from the one indicated in MF_06 or MF_05 (or on the datasheet), your battery has deteriorated

-These 3 applications check the state of your battery work with all brands
+3 apps to check your battery status with all brands

-So far, we have discussed solutions very specific to some manufacturers and which, like secret codes, are not necessarily the most intuitive.
+So far, we have discussed solutions specific to selected manufacturers that are not necessarily the most intuitive, just like using USSD codes.
 The easiest way is to install an Android application to check the health of your phone's battery.

-The three references in this field are Ampere, CPU-Z, and AccuBattery.
+The three most common apps are Ampere, CPU-Z, and AccuBattery.

-Check the state of your smartphone battery with the Ampere application
+Check the status of your smartphone battery using the Ampere app

 It also shows the health level of your battery, but it doesn't provide more precise data, you can just tell if the level is good or not.
 Ampere is mainly thought to determine if you are using the right charger with your smartphone or not.

-• Price: free / Ads: yes / In-app purchases: yes / Account: not necessary
+• Price: Free / Ads: Yes / In-app purchases: Yes / Account: Not required

-Ampere is an accessible gateway but not the best solution to know the state of your battery / © NextPit
+Ampere is an accessible entry point, but not the best solution for determining the condition of your battery. / © nextpit

-Check the status of your smartphone battery with the CPU-Z app
+Check the status of your smartphone battery using the CPU-Z app

 You can also take a look at CPU-Z which will not only give you some information about your battery but also about many other elements of your device (from build number to processor core speed, temperatures, and sensors).

-• Price: free / Ads: yes / In-app purchases: yes / Account: not necessary
+• Price: Free / Ads: Yes / In-app purchases: Yes / Account: Not required

-CPU-Z tells you the status of your smartphone battery but not only / © NextPit
+CPU-Z informs you about the status of your smartphone battery, but that's not all. / © nextpit

-Check the status of your smartphone battery with the AccuBattery application
+Check the status of your smartphone battery using the AccuBattery app

 AccuBattery is an application that I would only recommend to those of you who really want to know the precise state of your battery.
 If it's just curiosity, AccuBattery is not for you since you have to give the app time to measure your usage and calculate estimates.

-• Price: free / Ads: no / In-app purchases: yes / Account: not required
+• Price: Free / Advertising: No / In-app purchases: Yes/ Account: Not required

-I didn't use AccuBattery long enough for the app to estimate the battery health of my OnePlus Nord 2 / © NextPit
+I haven't used AccuBattery long enough for the app to assess the battery status of my OnePlus Nord 2. / © nextpit

-Android secret codes to see the status of the battery
+What are the Android secret codes to check the battery status?

 The USSD codes or Unstructured Supplementary Service Data are a protocol that allows sending information via 2G, 3G, or 4G/5G networks.
 The idea is to be able to trigger actions remotely, by sending a specific code for each feature.

-Many codes became obsolete with the switch to Android 4.3 Jelly Bean and then Lollipop.
-In fact, with each new version, codes are removed and others added.
-Not to mention the codes specific to certain Android overlays like One UI or MIUI mentioned earlier in this article.
+Many codes became obsolete with the switch to Android 4.3 Jelly Bean and later, Lollipop.
+In fact, with each new version, some codes were removed while others were added.
+Not to mention the codes specific to certain Android skins like One UI or MIUI mentioned earlier in this article.

-Just note that apart from the Samsung and Xiaomi codes, the code *#*#4636#*#* worked with almost all Android smartphones and allowed to display an information menu with, among other things, the status of your battery.
-But personally, I tried it on a Samsung with OneUI 5, a OnePlus with OxygenOS 13, a Xiaomi with MIUI 13, and an Asus with Zen UI 9.
+Just note that apart from the Samsung and Xiaomi codes, the code *#*#4636#*#* worked with almost all Android smartphones and allowed to display an information menu with, among other things, the battery status.
+Personally, I tried it on a Samsung with OneUI 5, a OnePlus with OxygenOS 13, a Xiaomi with MIUI 13, and an Asus with Zen UI 9.
 And I could never get any battery info with that famous code *#*#4636#*#*.

 What do you think about this guide?
-What are the secret codes you use the most on your Android smartphone?
-Do you know any other tips or apps to check the health of your smartphone battery?
-Tell me all about it in the comments.
+Which secret codes do you use most often on your Android smartphone?
+Do you know any other tips or apps to check the condition of your smartphone battery?
+Let us know in the comments.

 Product